valerahime/foundryvtt-pin-cushion/README.md

 - Thank you to [Friendly Lambda](https://gitlab.com/friendlylambda/) and the module [map-note-hover-display](https://gitlab.com/friendlylambda/map-note-hover-display)
 - Thank you to [aMediocreDad](https://github.com/aMediocreDad) and the module [Journal Anchor Links](https://github.com/aMediocreDad/jal)
 - Thank you to [ClipplerBlood](https://github.com/ClipplerBlood) and the module [Player Pin Defaults](https://github.com/ClipplerBlood/player-pin-defaults)
+- Thank you to [xaukael](https://github.com/xaukael/) and the module [journal-directory-pages](https://github.com/xaukael/journal-directory-pages/)